In conversation with Audley’s founder, Craig Burkinshaw

 1. What was your inspiration for setting up Audley (formerly Asian Journeys) 20 years ago?

 That’s an easy one.
 I’ve always been entrepreneurial so I've never been able to contemplate the idea of working for somebody else.
-Traveling after university I visited and fell in love with Vietnam, and on my return I realised that nobody was arranging travel to the country as it was just opening up.
+Traveling after university I visited and fell in love with Vietnam, and on my return I realized that nobody was arranging travel to the country as it was just opening up.
 This was the opportunity I needed; I knew the country and I could be my own boss and in an area that I loved - travel.
 I didn’t hesitate and placed a small advert in the Sunday Times.

 2. What changes have you seen in the travel industry over the last 20 years?